This document will show you how to take advantage of the expanding avenues for discovery of Gale resources.

 Gale promotes discovery of its online products and databases within library discovery services, the open web and in the classroom - adding value and increasing usage by researchers, educators and students.

-We provide content for indexing to many commonly used library discovery services:
+We provide content for indexing to many commonly used library discovery services and environments:

 To find out which Gale databases are indexed by provider and which utilize Gale Direct Linking, see the Gale List of Databases by Discovery Partner.

 We have the following Discovery Partner guides available to assist with configuration of Gale in your discovery service.

 Best Practices to Assure the Full Value of Gale Resources in Library Discovery Services

 Customize the installation.
 Do some searches using the discovery interface to see where the Gale resources are appearing in the results.
 If they are notably missing, some tweaks in the administrative settings may help.
 Your discovery service providers support team will be able to provide assistance.

 Be sure you have selected Gale products in the discovery service configuration tool, and consider making Gale databases part of the discovery service default set those to be searched every time a search is executed.
 This will allow them to surface well in search and results displayed.

 Check Your Gale Holdings in the Knowledgebase